-The Fulbright Foundation accepts ONLY electronic submission of applications though the EMBARK Fulbright system.
-Faxed or e-mailed or mailed copies of applications will not be accepted.
+The Fulbright Foundation accepts ONLY applications submitted online through the SLATE platform.
+Faxed, emailed, or mailed copies of applications will not be accepted.

-The following documents must be completed/uploaded in the Embark online application:
+The following documents must be completed/uploaded in the online application:

-Visual Artists: 10 digital images inc. title, size, and medium of images
+Visual Artists: 10 digital images, including title, size, and medium of images

 Video Artists: a 5 minute segment